EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/cart-section.md

 {%- endcapture -%}
 {% include v2/codeblock.html title="sections/my-ajax-cart.liquid" language="liquid" code=highlight_code %}

-Include the section to the place in `theme.liquid` where you want to show the Ajax cart.
+Include the section to the `layout/theme.liquid` where you want to show the Ajax cart.

 {%- capture highlight_code -%}
 {% raw %}